 - Standardize the process of submitting and accepting work requests

-Along with Asana’s Form Builder, which lets you create custom Rules, there’s also a selection of pre-made Rules and third party integrations that you can start using immediately!
-Just to save you even more time.
+Along with Asana’s Form Builder, which lets you create custom Rules, there’s also a selection of pre-made Rules and third party integrations that you can start using immediately.

 Moving forward

 Work smarter, not harder — with automation.
+Modern knowledge workers know how important it is to have tools that help them automate busywork.
 Chances are that there are several manual tasks in your workload that you can automate today.

-To take back your time, start by taking inventory of your daily routines, business processes, etc. Automate all the tasks that don’t fall within your Zone of Genius.
+To take back your time, start by taking inventory of your day-to-day routines and business processes to identify routine tasks.
+Automate all the tasks that don’t fall within your Zone of Genius.
 We recommend starting with scheduling, data entry, and emails.
 Use task automation software like Zapier or IFTTT, or use the automation features that are built into the tools you’re already using.